svera/coreander/README.md

 * Web interface available in english, spanish and french, more languages can be easily added.
 * New documents added or removed to/from the library folder are automatically indexed (Linux only).
 * [Send to email supported](#send-to-email).
-* Read indexed epubs from Coreander's interface thanks to [epub.js](http://futurepress.org/).
+* Read indexed epubs and PDFs from Coreander's interface thanks to [epub.js](http://futurepress.org/) and [pdf.js](https://mozilla.github.io/pdf.js/).
 * Restrictable access only to registered users.

 ## Installation

 Binaries for Windows 64 bit, Linux 32 and 64 bits for both X86 and ARM (Raspberry Pi and other SBCs) and Macs with Intel and Apple processors are available at [releases](https://github.com/svera/coreander/releases/latest).
-Just download and unzip the one appropiate for your system.
+Just download and unzip the one appropriate for your system.

 ### Building from source
 Coreander's only requirement is Go 1.18.